-Accessing the Ubuntu help system
+Access the Ubuntu help system

 The Ubuntu help system provides information about how to use the Ubuntu operating system.
-To access the help system from the Unity, move your pointer to the Launch bar, and then click the Help icon.
-If you cannot find the Help icon from the Launch bar, click the Search icon, and type Help to search it.
+To access the help system from Home Screen, move your pointer to the Launch bar, and then click the Help icon.
+If you cannot find the Help icon from the Launch bar, click the Search icon on the bottom left, and type Help to search it.